+How do you make a homemade caramel pie?
 Caramel pie has many faces.
-This custard-style pie hearkens back to the type my sweet Southern Grandma’s would have made, cooking a homemade custard for the filling.
+This custard-style caramel pudding pie hearkens back to the type my sweet Southern Grandma’s would have made, cooking a homemade custard for the filling.
 I’m an equal opportunity caramel fan so, whether the pie is made with a simple no-bake filling like my caramel snickers candy bar pie or combined with coconut for a salted caramel coconut cream pie I would never turn a piece of caramel pie down.

-- I’ve made this pie with half and half, whole milk and heavy cream.
-Surprisingly, I was happiest with the result using half and half the most.
-If you have to go another direction, I recommend whole milk.
+- I’ve experimented with the caramel filling for this pie using half and half, whole milk and heavy cream.
+Surprisingly, I was happiest with the end result using half and half the most.
+If you choose to use something other than half and half, I recommend whole milk.

-- You may use light or dark brown sugar for this pie.
-Dark brown will have more of the deeper smoky notes from the molasses, but, both ways are delicious.
+- You can use light or dark brown sugar for this caramel pie.
+Dark brown sugar will have more of the deeper smoky notes from the molasses, but both ways are delicious, it’s your call.

-- You may use a refrigerated crust, frozen crust or homemade crust for this pie.
+- You can use a refrigerated crust, frozen crust or homemade crust for this pie.
 If you’d like to make your own, my flaky pie crust recipe works perfectly.

 - For a time saver, you can toast the pecans while the crust bakes.
-Cool, then place into a Ziploc bag to keep fresh until serving.
+Cool, then place into a Ziploc bag to keep fresh until just before serving.

 - Patience is key when making this pie so, don’t rush the process.
 Allow ample time for the pie to set before attempting to cut.